bpiffard/Capstone_Final_Group_Project/README.md

 - Random Forest Model: classification and feature importance
 - Neural Network: classification
-- Linear Regression: features-cost or features-store sales ---> predictions
+- Multiple Linear Regression: features-cost or features-store sales ---> predictions

-- Tableau: pivot table visualization
 - SQL:
   - create multiple tables and build ERD.
-  - do queries
+  - do queries and visualize in Tableau
+- Tableau: pivot table visualization

 - Javascript: add table to HTML and add filters. ---refer to UFOs
 - Dashboard:
   - add drop down menu and bar chart to display media campaign result for each food category. --- refer to Belly button biodiversity